-A staff field investigation of the service area was conducted on June 10, 2010.
+On June 10, 2010, we conducted afield investigation of the Utility's service area.
 The water and wastewater treatment facilities appeared to be operating normally.
 According to the Utility, some of the mechanical systems at the wastewater treatment plant, including the blowers, motors, and the electrical panel, were over 20 years old and needed to be replaced.
 A lift station upgrade was also needed.
 The replacements and lift station upgrade have now been completed.
-Staff recommends that the quality of drinking water delivered to the customers, the wastewater effluent quality, and the operating condition of the water and wastewater facilities should be considered satisfactory.
+Thus, we find that the quality of drinking water delivered to the customers, the wastewater effluent quality, and the operating condition of the water and wastewater facilities satisfactory.